 Bitcoin & Satoshi Converter (USD)

 Check your exchange for the current price.
-This tool doesn't pull a live feed by design, so the numbers only move when you update the price yourself.
+The numbers only move when you update the price yourself.

 How it works

-Enter the current bitcoin price in USD, then type an amount in whichever unit you're thinking in: dollars, BTC, or satoshis (the smallest unit a bitcoin splits into, one hundred millionth of a coin).
-The calculator converts that amount into the other two units using the price you entered.
-There's no live price feed here on purpose.
-Prices you pull from someone else's API can lag your actual exchange or payment processor by seconds or minutes, and in a market that moves as fast as bitcoin does, that gap matters when you're quoting a customer.
-Check your own exchange or processor for the number you're working with, then plug it in here.
+The BTC price field auto-fills with the live market price in USD when the page loads.
+Type an amount in whichever unit you're thinking in: dollars, BTC, or satoshis (the smallest unit a bitcoin splits into, one hundred millionth of a coin).
+The calculator converts that amount into the other two units at that price.
+Market feeds can lag your actual exchange or payment processor by minutes, and in a market that moves as fast as bitcoin does, that gap matters when you're quoting a customer — so the price field stays editable.
+If you're reconciling a real invoice, plug in the exact number your exchange or processor is showing.

 Worked example: say BTC is trading at $80,000 and a customer owes you $100 for an invoice.
 Enter 100 with the unit set to USD and the price at 80,000, and the tool shows 0.00125 BTC, which is 125,000 satoshis.
 Flip it around: if a customer sends you 250,000 sats at that same $80,000 price, that's $200 worth of bitcoin, before your payment processor's fee comes out.